florianmarkusse/homegrown/README.md

 ## x86_64 only

 Will currently (probably) break intermittently because of interrupts clobbering the red zone.
 Set up separate stack to handle interrupts ok.

+### MP system

+- Need to take care of MMTR setting?
+If I end up doing that.